DougWicker/VideoGameCriticReview/README.md

 5. Which system has the highest user / meta score ratio?

 ### Data Collection
 I would like to show my appreciation to Henry Luin for their scraping script used in this project.
-This script allowed me to pull the relevant data from metacritic into a pandas dataframe.
+This script allowed me to pull the relevant data from Metacritic into a pandas dataframe.
 A link to Henry's Python scraper script is below:
 https://github.com/henrylin03/video-games/blob/main/scraper.py
 This script pulled the following:
 |Field Value |Field Type |